-First, several different variants with amino acid substitution(s) have been reported for most histone subtypes [9, 17, 18].
-The nature of histone variants as to the regulation of gene expression has reported in Saccharomyces cerevisiae, Drosophila melanogaster, Xenopus, Tetrahymena thermophila and so on [19-24].
-In addition, six H1, three H2A, four H2B and two H3 variants exist in chickens, in which the nucleotide sequences of almost all histone genes were determined [9], and these variants were reported to regulate gene expression [14, 15, 25-27].
-These findings revealed that besides the vital role in the chromatin organization, histone variants participate in regulation of gene expression.
+First, several different variants with amino acid substitution(s) have been reported for most of histone subtypes [9, 17, 18].
+The nature of these histone variants as to the regulation of gene expressions has reported in Saccharomyces cerevisiae, Drosophila melanogaster, Xenopus, Tetrahymena thermophile, etc. [19-24].
+We determined the nucleotide sequences of almost all histone genes of chickens and reported that six H1, three H2A, four H2B and two H3 variants exist at least [9].
+In addition, we reported that most of these variants separately regulate gene expressions in chicken DT40 cells by gene targeting techniques [14, 15, 25-27].
+These findings revealed that besides the vital role in the chromatin organization, histone variants surely participate in regulation of gene expressions.

-Secondly, chromatin structure should function as a transcriptional repressor in vivo because it usually inhibits the binding of transcription factor proteins to their binding sites.
-At the first step of gene activation, alterations in chromatin (nucleosome) structure, chromatin remodeling, surrounding promoter and/or enhancer regions of DNA, should allow the binding of transcription factors.
-A particular enzymatic activity has been reported to be necessary in this chromatin remodeling process.
-Many different chromatin-remodeling complexes, such as NURF, CHRAC, ACF, SWI/SFF, ISW1, ISW2, RSF, WCRF and others, have been identified independently by distinct assays in various organisms, i.e., Drosophila melanogaster, yeast and mammals and so on [28-30].
-All of these complexes are functionally/biochemically different each other but ubiquitously possess ATPase activity, which disrupts the interaction between DNA and histones [31].
+Secondly, the chromatin structure acts as a powerful transcriptional repressor in vivo, because it usually inhibits the binding of transcription factor proteins to their binding sites.
+At the first step of gene activation, alterations in the chromatin (nucleosome) structure, the chromatin remodeling, surrounding transcriptional elements of DNA (such as promoter, operator, enhancer, etc.) allow the binding of transcription factors.
+Several specific enzymatic activities have been reported to be necessary in this chromatin remodeling process.
+Many different chromatin-remodeling complexes, such as NURF, CHRAC, ACF, SWI/SFF, ISW1, ISW2, RSF, WCRF and others, have been independently identified by distinct assays in various organisms, i.e., yeast, Drosophila melanogaster, mammals, etc. [28-30].
+All of these complexes are functionally and biochemically different with each other but ubiquitously possess ATPase activity, which disrupts the interaction between DNA and histones [31].
 Detailed reviews on the chromatin remodeling have been done elsewhere [32-34].